Subscribe to our Newsletter

 Fu-Ru-Ken Restaurant, Tokyo, Japan

-And saving the best to last ha ha.
+And saving the best to last haha.
 WTF.
 Some snail with cannabis leaves?
 Is this going to try to crawl off my plate or eat the leaves?
 Who knows.
-Its a big bugger.
-This gorgeous looking creature is called Sazae, or horned turban sea snail.
-I doubt this owl db first on my list to order again.
-But hey I ate it and it wasn’t actually that bad apart from the arse bit (not so nice).
+It’s a big bugger.
+This gorgeous-looking creature is called Sazae, or horned turban sea snail.
+I doubt this would be on my list to order again.
+But hey I ate it and it wasn’t that bad apart from the arse bit (not so nice).
 So turn off those eyes and dig in – it was truly OK.

 Another major thank you to Noel-san, Hideki-san and Hitoko-san for such a wonderful evening and experience.
 I did indeed need a few beers afterwards ha ha.
 It was great.

 Beautiful restaurant with truly amazing food.
-I would just encourage us all to have a go, and turn of those ‘I can’t eat it attitudes’.
-Seriously at least try and if you don’t like then hey that’s fine, but at least you tried.
+I would encourage us all to have a go, and turn off those ‘I can’t eat it attitudes’.
+Seriously at least try and if you don’t like that’s fine, but at least you tried.

 So please try.
-And if you happen to be in Tokyo pop along to Fu-Ru-Ken – bloody brilliant!!!
+And if you happen to be in Tokyo pop along to Fu-Ru-Ken.
+Just brilliant!!!

 Fu-Ru-Ken Restaurant Address: Tokyo, Minato-ku, Nishi-Azabu 2-25-12 Nishi-Azabu Eitobiru 2F